 Why Choose The Shannon Clinic – Melbourne Chiropractic and Sports Care

-The Shannon Clinic and Dr. Nicholas Shannon not only works with high ranked professional players on the world tour additionally, Nick has published work on injuries in elite tennis players co-authored with other experts in the field including the former chief medical officer of the Australian Open.
+The Shannon Clinic = Melbourne Chiropractic and Sports Care and Dr. Shannon not only works with high ranked professional players on the world tour additionally, Dr. Shannon has published work on injuries in elite tennis players co-authored with other experts in the field including the former chief medical officer of the Australian Open.

 Combined, these experiences allow us to share our expert knowledge and understanding of tennis injuries with you regardless of whether you are new to the sport, a social player, striving to be or are a professional player.